 Lack of proper business training and organization:

 For those already in business, it is a lot easier to obtain business loans, because your track record will easily convince any banker of the viability of your business.
-Unfortunately, many entrepreneurs, lack the basic financial skills required to properly organize their business and demonstrate its viablilty.
-Essential financial skills/tools that financial institutions are looking for in your business includes:
+Unfortunately, many entrepreneurs, lack the basic financial skills required to properly organize their business and demonstrate its viability.
+Essential financial skills/tools that financial institutions are looking for in your business include:

 - Audited financial statement